nextcloud/documentation/developer_manual/app/css.rst

 .. versionadded:: 8

-To add actions that affect the current list element you can add a menu for second and/or first level elements by adding the button and menu inside the corresponding **li** element and adding the **with-menu** css class:
+To add actions that affect the current list element you can add a menu for second and/or first level elements by adding the button and menu inside the corresponding **li** element and adding the **with-menu** CSS class:

 .. code-block:: html